tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### on-stop sell order
 > Also known as a stop loss order, it is an order that is specifically used in connection with a sell order where the limit price is below the existing market price.
 The order is triggered when the stock drops to the specified level.
-The purpose is to reduce the amount of loss that might be incurred or to protect at least part of a paper profit when a stock’s price declines...
+The purpose is to reduce the amount of loss that might be incurred or to protect at least part of a paper profit when a stock’s price declines.

 #### origination
 > The process of bringing new debt issues to market.